MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create art.
-In fact, some computer programs are so complex that they can generate complex, abstract images with no human input or intervention.
+Programming can be used to control real-life robots, such as the Roomba vacuum cleaner.